-Prescription drug abuse is common among veterans who experience the effects of combat.
+Prescription drug abuse is common among active military and veterans who experience the effects of combat.
 Injuries sustained in battle often result in pain that only a prescribed treatment can help, but with comfort comes the true addictive nature of these drugs.

 Symptoms of Prescription Drug Abuse

 Hiding pills and bottles is common, but there are several telltale signs that many who abuse drugs have.
 These include several physical and mental symptoms such as:

 - Abnormal mood swings